Uninstall Windows 10 Version 1607 Without Losing Data!!

 Method 2: Using Safe Mode

-- Once your PC restarts, it will open to the Choose an Option screen, select Troubleshoot --> Advanced Options --> Startup Settings and select Restart.
+2. Once your PC restarts, it will open to the Choose an Option screen, select Troubleshoot --> Advanced Options --> Startup Settings, and select Restart.

-- Once your computer restarts, a list of options are seen.
+3. Once your computer restarts, a list of options is seen.
 Select F4 or 4 to start your computer in Safe Mode.

-- Choose Update & security and then select Recovery.
+5. Choose Update & Security and then select Recovery.

-- In “Go back to an earlier build”, click on Get started and follow the instructions.
+6. In “Go back to an earlier build”, click on Get Started and follow the instructions.

 Rollback to Windows 7 or 8.1

-To re-install, you need product key of your PC.
-For Windows 7, check your computer for “Certificate of authenticity” sticker which has a key on it.
-The sticker can be under the removable battery compartment, underside the laptop or may be on laptops’ power brick.
+To re-install, you need the product key of your PC.
+For Windows 7, check your computer for “Certificate of Authenticity” sticker which has a key on it.
+The sticker can be under the removable battery compartment, the underside of the laptop, or maybe on the laptop’s power brick.
 And for Windows 8.1 PC you don’t have to do all this.
 The key would be embedded in the firmware of your computer, which Windows 8.1 will detect automatically, and permit you to re-install Windows 8.1 without needing you to enter the key.

 My PC Came with Windows 10.
 How Do I Get the Previous Version?